 In general, reducing the P parameter will slowdown how quickly the heating system reacts to temperature changes in the furnace, and should therefore reduce the over and under shoots.
 The I parameter relates to how long the system analyzes the rate of temperature change.
 So increasing this value will typically make the system slower to react.
 Sometimes the temperature fluctuations can be caused by the D parameter which anticipates the effect of heat demand changes on process temperature.
 When the ideal value has been determined, the furnace will approach the desired temperature smoothly.
 In slow and steady systems, it is sometimes better to ignore the D parameter as it can introduce unintended fluctuations.
 Setting D=0 might solve the fluctuation problems.

-If the temperature sensor is installed in a liquid bath where the level fluctuates above and below the sensor tip, the signal will unnecessarily oscillate the heat demand.
+If the temperature sensor is installed in a liquid bath where the level fluctuates above and below its location, it will sense the changes in temperature and unnecessarily oscillate the heat demand.
 It is important for safe and efficient operation of the furnace to maintain a relatively constant, and preferably a high, liquid level.
-Check the thermocouple sleeve from time to time to make sure it is in good condition.
-A cracked thermocouple sheath full of metal will probably not an open circuit alarm in most installations.

 An obvious cause of temperature fluctuation in the liquid bath could be the addition of cold material for melting.
 In this case oscillations in temperature cannot be avoided completely but they can be controlled.
 See question #1 above for suggestions on how to deal with this common issue.

 Another cause of temperature fluctuations, or lack of temperature uniformity in the furnace, is cold air entering the chamber.
 This could be from opening the furnace door too long, from leaks through poor or damaged seals and dampers, or air ingress through the flue during low production times.